 - When you enter the country, you will have to declare all organic food (including fruits and veggies), and any equipment that has come into contact with the outdoors (like shoes that might have dirt on them).
 They are dead serious about this and will check closely.

 - And there are very serious fines or even jail time if you lie or don’t comply (also being banned from the country).
 Pre-packaged food should be okay, but worth declaring and letting them tell you.
 My friend almost was barred from entering because he forgot about a banana in his bag.

 - Clean ALL dirt off shoes and equipment before your arrival to NZ to comply with their biosecurity regulations.
 Seriously.
 Mine were okay because I had, but they hassled my friend and made him clean his tennis shoes that were in his suitcase in some special machine while they watched.

 Want to know all my inside trip planning tips?
 Download my e-book here!

 You might also like: 20+ Tips to Survive (& Thrive) on a Long Flight

-What to expect once you’re there
+What to expect once you’re in New Zealand

 Remember that New Zealand is in the southern hemisphere, so the seasons are opposite vs. what the northern hemisphere is used to.
 So summer (and peak travel season) are in the October through March timeframe.
 Plan your trip itinerary accordingly.
 Make sure to do some detailed research on the weather for the exact places you plan to be (and use TripAdvisor for “on the ground” advice).